EdenTP/SQL_Murder_Mystery/README.md

 ## Overview

-This project is a comprehensive SQL-based investigation into a fictional crime scenario, requiring analysis of multiple tables to identify suspects and connect clues.
+This is my solution to the SQL Murder Mystery(https://mystery.knightlab.com/), requiring analysis of multiple tables to identify suspects and connect clues.
 The work entails solving the case by interpreting witness statements, analyzing gym check-ins, identifying car registrations, and filtering based on physical and behavioral characteristics.
 The outcome includes identifying both the perpetrator and the mastermind behind the crime.

 ## Table of Contents